Missive Pricing: Is It Worth It in 2026?

 Missive is built for small teams with shared inboxes; alfred_ is built for individual AI email management

 Missive is a well-designed team email collaboration tool that solves a specific problem: multiple people managing the same inbox, coordinating internally without creating email noise.
-At $14–$26/seat annually it provides genuine value for the right use case.
-For individual professionals — its pricing gives team features most solo users simply can't use. alfred_ at $24.99/month was built for individual professionals from the ground up: AI triage, autonomous drafting, task extraction, and daily briefings, with a 7-day free trial.
+At $14–$36/seat annually it provides genuine value for the right use case.
+For individual professionals.
+Its pricing gives team features most solo users simply can't use. alfred_ was built for individual professionals from the ground up: AI triage, autonomous drafting, task extraction, and daily briefings.

 Best for